 resguardo: indigenous collective property

 I have been rendering this term as reservation, but I like this, especially since they don't have the same history, legal status, or politics as US reservations.
-This term is how it was translated in the article
+This term is how it was translated in the article:

 M. Chaves and M. Zambrano, “From blanqueamiento to reindigenización: Paradoxes of mestizaje and multiculturalism in contemporary Colombia,” Revista Europea de estudios Latinoamericanos y del Caribe 80 (2006): 5–23.

-31.3 million hectares, over a quarter of the country’s total territory, was legally granted and titled as resguardos (Chaves and Zambrano, p.
+Most of the current resguardos in Colombia were only recently recognized.
+After the passage of the new constitution in 1991 31.3 million hectares, over a quarter of the country’s total territory, was legally granted and titled as resguardos (Chaves and Zambrano, p.
 9).

 3 comments: